mathiasrw/rexreplace/README.md

 ```

 ### Test
-All tests are defined in [test.sh](https://github.com/mathiasrw/rexreplace/) and are invoked with
+All tests are defined in [test.sh](https://github.com/mathiasrw/rexreplace/blob/master/test.sh) and after `git clone`ing the repo you can invoke them with:

 ```bash
 > npm test
 ```

 ### Future ideas
-- Pipe while no globs = this is content to be searched (will always output) (when no -rp flags)
+- Piped data while no globs = this is content to be searched (will always output) (when no -rp flags)
-- Pipe while having 1 globs = output is to be stored in this file (when no -rpo flags)
+- Piped data while having 1 globs = output is to be stored in this file (when no -rpo flags)
-- Pipe while having 2+ globs = error (when no -rpg flags)
+- Piped data while having 2+ globs = error (when no -rpg flags)
 - Let pattern, replacement, globs be piped
 - Let Pattern, replacement, globs come from file
 - Let pattern, replacement, glob be javascript code returning string as result